-The best-looking papers are (still) created with LaTeX; see our latex and pdflatex instructions page for suggestions on how to create fabulous documents with LaTeX.
-If you want to use something else, you are on your own.
-However, make sure the outcome looks about the same as the example paper, that is, 2-column, 10pt, embedded (apalike) citations, with figures, tables, and equations numbered and in place.
+The best-looking papers are (still) created with LaTeX.
+You can use any editor you like, however make sure that the outcome looks about the same as the example paper, that is, 2-column, 10pt, embedded (apalike) citations, with figures, tables, and equations numbered and in place.

 If you worked together with another student on a project, you should write only one paper.
 Naturally, it will have to be twice as good :-) (but not necessarily twice as long).
 You will both get the same grade for the paper, unless you specify exactly how the work was divided between the two of you (which is usually really hard to do and not recommended).